drChungus/Nutella-Tsunami-Wav-Converter/README.md

 Once the software environment is set up you can either run the application by launching the .exe file or open and edit the project.
 You only need to install LabVIEW once, any projects or executables can be used afterwards.

 ### For running the application: ###
-1. Download and install the [LabVIEW Run-Time Engine (2019 or later)](https://www.ni.com/hu-hu/support/downloads/software-products/download.labview.html#301182)
+1. Download and install the [LabVIEW Run-Time Engine (2019 32-bit)](https://www.ni.com/hu-hu/support/downloads/software-products/download.labview.html#301182)
 2. Download/Clone this repository and run the .exe file

 ### For editing the VIs: ###
 1. Download and install [LabVIEW Community](https://www.ni.com/hu-hu/support/downloads/software-products/download.labview-community.html#343639)
 2. Open the .lvprj file
 3. Open the MAIN.VI for the main application
-4. Open subVIs for seeing subVIs
+4. Open subVIs to see subVIs

 ## How to use this application? ##
 The goal was to create a simple and intuitive interface for the program.
 Do not forget to place and flash the firmware with the .hex file first, and configure the device using the .ini file.
 See details on the initial configuration [in the user guide](https://robertsonics.com/tsunami-user-guide/).